gabaal/Basic-Cookie-Clicker/README.md

 ## Steps
-1. - [x] Create basic game with counter +1 cookie per second and a click me button to increase cookies by 1
+1.  - [x] Create basic game; counter +1 cookie per second and a button to increase cookies by 1
 2.  - [x] Seperate the App.jsx into seperate files each component (counter, timer)
 3.  - [x] Add a reset button
 4.  - [x] add upgrades / shop
 5.  - [x] fix the bug that stops the CPS working while clicking the cookie
 5.  - [x] save and retrieve game state from local storage
 6.  - [x] Reset button needs to clear the local storage not just reset it to original game state
+7.  - [ ] Test live site via Github pages
-7.  - [x] add on hover CSS for the buttons.
+8.  - [x] add on hover CSS for the buttons.
-8.  - [ ] animate the cookie.
+9.  - [ ] animate the cookie.
-9.  - [ ] Apply some decent CSS
+10. - [ ] Apply some decent CSS
-10. - [x] Move the upgrades array to a seperate file?
+11. - [x] Move the upgrades array to a seperate file?
-11. - [ ] Try and move as much as possible from the App.jsx file to seperate component files.
+12. - [ ] Try and move as much as possible from the App.jsx file to seperate component files.

+## Issues